 Becoming a lower back pain specialist requires a specific set of skills and here at Focus Training, we've got the tools to guide you through the ins and outs of functional anatomy and biomechanics relating to back pain.

 Certain exercises can change a person’s life and can help to improve the condition of their back.
 Without a specialist on hand to show them the ropes, many people are left to struggle on through.
-Help take the strain and get them back into action as a lower back pain specialist!
+Help take the strain and get them back into action take the lower back pain specialist courses!

 Speak to the team about our latest courses and offers!